Research Selection: Curated Abstracts by Dr. Pruski

 Background: Chronic low back pain is one of the major causes of disability and thus has a major socioeconomic impact.
 Intervertebral disc degeneration is the main cause of chronic low back pain.
 Treatment for chronic discogenic low back pain has traditionally been limited to either conservative management or surgical fusion.
 If conservative treatment fails, then surgical fusion is commonly considered.
 Current treatments are limited to treat the symptoms and not the underlying biologic alterations of the disc.

-Objective: Human umbilical cord tissue-derived mesenchymal stem cells (HUC-MSCs) contain
+Objective: Human umbilical cord tissue-derived mesenchymal Regenerative Medicine Therapy (HUC-MSCs) contain

 Study Design: This is the first study involving treatment of chronic low back pain using HUC- MSC transplantation.